 Meanness Explained in Depth

-A complete and detailed guide to the word ‘Meanness’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, up-to-date guide to the word ‘Meanness’ including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Meanness

 Meanness refers to behavior or attitudes that are unkind, spiteful, small-minded, or selfish.
-It often involves a lack of compassion, generosity, or moral integrity, and can manifest in words, actions, or general demeanor.
+It often involves a lack of compassion or generosity, and it can show up in both speech and actions—from sharp comments and refusal to help, to a general unwillingness to consider other people’s feelings.

 Definition

 Meanness is defined as the state or quality of being mean—unkind, miserly, or petty.
-It includes both emotional harshness (such as cruelty or rudeness) and a reluctance to share or be generous.
+It includes emotional harshness (such as cruelty or rudeness) as well as stinginess or reluctance to share, and it can be aimed at individuals, groups, or even situations where kindness would be expected.

 Etymology

-The word “meanness” comes from the adjective “mean,” which in this sense evolved from Old English “gemæne,” meaning common or lowly.
-Over time, its meaning shifted to include undesirable traits like cruelty and stinginess.
-“Meanness” as a noun began appearing in the 14th century to refer to both low status and unpleasant behavior.
+The word “meanness” comes from the adjective “mean,” which (in this sense) developed from Old English gemæne, meaning common or lowly.
+Over time, “mean” broadened to include undesirable traits such as cruelty, harshness, and stinginess.
+“Meanness” as a noun began appearing in the Middle English period (around the 14th century) to refer to both low status and unpleasant behavior.

 Example Sentences

-- He regretted the meanness of his comments once he saw how hurtful they were.
+- He regretted the meanness of his comments after he realized how embarrassed she felt.

 Meanness Synonyms